julia-kw/julia-kw.github.io/cv.md

 Bard College at Simon's Rock
 ----

-Faculty of Mathematics, Division of Science, Computing, and Mathematics
+Assist Professor of Mathematics, Division of Science, Computing, and Mathematics

+Fall 2023 to Spring 2025

 Sam Houston State University
 ----